-Model a keypoint's location as a one-hot mask, and adopt Mask R-CNN to predict K masks (which are in the end only 1 pixel), one for each of K keypoint types (e.g., left shoulder, right elbow).
+Model a keypoint's location as a one-hot mask, and adopt Mask R-CNN to predict K masks, one for each of K keypoint types (e.g., left shoulder, right elbow).
 This demonstrates the flexibility of Mask R-CNN.